 - Affiliate Marketing Manager Job Requirements

 - Affiliate Marketing Manager Skills

 - How Do Affiliate Marketing Managers Rate Their Jobs?

 - Affiliate Marketing Manager Average Salary & Outlook

 - How To Improve Your Affiliate Marketing Skills

 What Is The Role Of An Affiliate Marketing Manager?

-The affiliate marketing manager may work as an outsourced specialist or a company employee to manage the websites and people that perform commissioned sales work for online retailers and the day-to-day activities of marketing affiliates.
+The affiliate marketing manager’s role is to work as an outsourced specialist or a company employee to manage the websites and people that perform commissioned sales work for online retailers and the day-to-day activities of marketing affiliates.

 The manager establishes, maintains, and improves business relationships and recruits affiliates, tracks sales from affiliate websites, and expands the retailer’s network.